oracle/weblogic-kubernetes-operator/site/config-overrides.md

 # Debugging

-* If WL pods do not come up at all, then
+* If WL pods do not come up at all, then:
   * In the domain's namespace, see if you can find a job named 'DOMAIN_UID-introspect-domain-job' and a corresponding pod named something like 'DOMAIN_UID-introspect-domain-job-xxxx'.
 If so, examine:
     * `kubectl -n MYDOMAINNAMESPACE describe job INTROSPECTJOBNAME`
     * `kubectl -n MYDOMAINNAMESPACE logs INTROSPECTPODNAME`
-  * Check operator log for Warning/Error/Severe messages.
+  * Check your operator log for Warning/Error/Severe messages.
     * `kubectl -n MYOPERATORNAMESPACE logs OPERATORPODNAME`

 * If WL pods do start, then:
   * Search your admin server pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.
-  * The only hits should be lines that look like
+    * The only WebLogic Server log lines that match should look something like like
-    * TBD
+      * `<Dec 14, 2018 12:20:47 PM UTC> <Info> <Management> <BEA-141330> <Loading situational config file: /shared/domains/domain1/optconfig/custom-situational-config.xml>`
-    * Which indicate a situational config file has been loaded.
+      * This line indicates a situational config file has been loaded.
     * If the search yields Warning or Error lines, then the format of the custom situational config template is incorrect, and the Warning or Error text should describe the problem.
+  * Look in your 'DOMAIN_HOME/optconfig' directory.
+    * This directory, or a subdirectory within this directory, should contain each of your custom situational files.
+    * If it doesn't, this likely indicates your Domain Resource configOverrides was not set to match your custom override config map name, or that your custom override config map does not contain your override files.

 * If you fix an error, then your override config map needs to be updated, and the Domain needs to be restarted.

 * If you'd like to verify that situational config is taking effect in the WebLogic bean tree, one way to do this is to compare the 'server config' and 'domain config' bean tree values.
-The 'domain config' value should reflect the original value in your domain home configuration, and the 'server config' value should reflect the overridden value.
-For example, assuming your DOMAIN_UID is `domain1`, and your domain contains a WebLogic Server named 'admin-server', then:
+  * The 'domain config' value should reflect the original value in your domain home configuration.
+  * The 'server config' value should reflect the overridden value.
+  * For example, assuming your DOMAIN_UID is `domain1`, and your domain contains a WebLogic Server named 'admin-server', then:

   ```
   kubectl exec -it domain1-admin-server /bin/bash